 There are two basic types of automatic transmission:

-- The front wheel drive version called a Transaxle because it incorporates a differential
+- The front-wheel-drive version called a Transaxle because it incorporates a differential

-- A rear wheel drive version called a Transmission that does not.
+- A rear-wheel-drive version called a Transmission that does not.

-A transaxle is also called a transmission.
-It is a fully automatic front wheel drive transaxle with multiple forward gear ranges that include one reverse gear.
+A transaxle is also called a transmission — it is a fully automatic front-wheel-drive transaxle with multiple forward gear ranges that include one reverse gear.

 Normal automatic transmissions are fully automatic with four forward and one reverse speed.
-The predominant form of automatic transmission is hydraulically operated, using:
+The predominant form of an automatic transmission is hydraulically operated, using:

 A torque converter is a hydraulic fluid coupling used to transmit power from an engine to a driveshaft.
 Therefore it also provides a variable amount of torque multiplication at low engine speeds, which increases the “breakaway” acceleration.

 - Planetary gear set — a planetary gear set is a gear system that consists of one or more planet gears that rotate around a central gear to provide a range of torque multiplication.

 The valves use the pump pressure and the pressure from a centrifugal governor on the output side to control which gear ratio the transmission selects.
 So, as the vehicle’s engine speeds up, the difference between the pressure changes, and this causes the different sets of valves to open and close.